wjwillemse/nafigator/README.rst

         :alt: Documentation Status

 **DISCLAIMER - BETA PHASE**

-*This pdf parser to naf is currently in a beta phase.*
+*This parser to naf is currently in a beta phase.*

-Python package to convert pdf files via spaCy or Stanza to NLP Annotation Format (NAF)
+Python package to convert text documents to NLP Annotation Format (NAF)

 * Free software: MIT license